Alliance for Peace and Freedom: International connections

 The APF works to co-ordinate European nationalist parties across the continent.
 It helped establish the Italy for the Italians coalition composed of APF member New Force along with Tricolour Flame.
 In 2017 the APF aided in the formation of the National Identity Bloc in Europe coalition, APF members, United Romania Party and Noua Dreaptă joined forces with the Greater Romania Party.
 In 2019 The APF played a part in forming the ADÑ Identidad Española coalition, composed of APF member National Democracy, FE-JONS, Spanish Alternative and La Falange.

 The party also maintains contacts with the former leader of the National Front, Jean-Marie Le Pen, who was expelled from his party in 2015.
 He joined the group in March 2018 as an Honorary Chairman and held this position until his death in January 2025.

 The APF maintains contacts with conservative circles in Russia with the group being invited to conferences hosted by the Kremlin.
 The party supports Vladimir Putin and United Russia's leadership of Russia, especially in the Russo-Ukrainian War and Syrian Civil War.
 The party is supportive of Alexander Lukashenko and maintains contacts with the Liberal Democratic Party of Belarus.

 The APF strongly supports Serbian nationalists and is opposed to international recognition of Kosovo, it has worked in the past with the Serbian Radical Party.
 On 26 September 2021, the APF held a conference in Belgrade hosted by the Serbian Right.

-It maintains friendly relations with the Syrian Arab Socialist Ba'ath Party government with deputy chairman, Nick Griffin being invited to Syria by Bashar al-Assad multiple times as an ambassador.
+It maintained friendly relations with the Syrian Arab Socialist Ba'ath Party government with deputy chairman, Nick Griffin being invited to Syria by Bashar al-Assad multiple times as an ambassador.
 Meetings between the party and the Syrian Social Nationalist Party have been held with the AFP publicly supporting the SSNP.
 The group maintains contacts with Hezbollah and has hosted at least one meeting with Hezbollah leaders.
 Michel Aoun, then president of Lebanon, received a delegation of the APF in 2018 and in 2019, and the group claims to have been in regular contact with him and his party.